Georgia Birth Injury-related Medical Malpractice lawyers

 Early evaluation and intervention are important.
 Dedicated parents and knowledgeable health care professionals can do a lot to help a child with cerebral palsy cope or overcome it in many cases.
 Securing the financial resources necessary to pursue your child’s greatest possible improvement is one objective of a birth injury claim when health care professionals were negligent during labor or delivery.

-Erb’s Palsy is among the most common birth injuries our lawyers see in the Atlanta area.
+Erb’s Palsy is among the most common birth injuries our lawyers see in Georgia.
 This condition can leave your child with a lifetime of decreased mobility or in the most tragic of circumstances, paralysis.

 Our birth injury lawyers understand the physical pain of Erb’s Palsy, the emotional trauma of Erb’s Palsy and the medical expenses that result from the treatment of this condition.
 We’re committed to fighting for you and your child.